MoonModules/WLED-Docs/docs/basics/install-wled-flasher.md

 ![](https://github.com/srg74/WLED-wemos-shield/raw/master/resources/Images/Flasher3.png)

 Now WLED firmware will be flashed to the ESP.
-Wait until process is finished and you will see `ADA` message.
+Wait until process is finished and you will see `Ada` message.

 ![](https://github.com/srg74/WLED-wemos-shield/raw/master/resources/Images/Flasher4.png)